 Always Advance, In a Straight Line

 A traveler was walking along the shores of a large lake.
-When he saw a man with a canoe preparing to set sail, he struck up a conversation with him and found that they were both going to the same place: the other side of the lake.
+When he saw a man with a canoe preparing to set sail, he struck up a conversation with him and found they were both going to the same place: the other side of the lake.

 He asked for a ride, proposing to be the oarsman.
-He got into the canoe, picked up the wooden oars and noticed that on them were carved two words: BELIEVE and ACT.
+He got into the canoe, picked up the wooden oars, and noticed that on them were carved two words: BELIEVE and ACT.

 The owner of the canoe, a very nice old man, tried not to be rude, but he could not contain his smile.